-1. Inheriting from Spouse, Parent or Grandparent, or Child
+1. Inheriting from Spouse, Parent, Grandparent, or Child

 2. Inheriting from Sibling, Uncle or Aunt

-The value of inheritance transfer is subject to 6% inheritance tax.
-Each sibling is entitled to claim an allowance of EUR 100,000, in addition to 3% registration tax on the basis of cadastral property value (if a property is involved).
+The inheritance implies a 6% inheritance estate tax.
+Each sibling is entitled to claim an allowance of EUR 100,000.
+Also, a 3% registration tax applies on the basis of cadastral property value (if a property is involved).
 For a sibling's succession, if the value of the inheritance share is lower than EUR 100,000, there would be no estate tax, only property title transfer tax.
-The transfer of property title is subject to 3% transfer tax.
-If the property is used as inheritor's main home, or inheritor moves to Italy within 18 months, or lives in the same township, or is an Italian citizen living abroad, the 3% transfer tax above might be replaced by a flat tax equal to EUR 336.
+If the property is used as inheritor's main home, or inheritor moves to the area where the property is within 18 months, or lives or work in the same township at the time of transfer, or is an Italian citizen living abroad, the 3% transfer tax above might be replaced by a flat tax equal to EUR 400.

 As is typical with Italian law, inheritance tax laws have been modified several times over the past years and further amendments in the near future cannot be excluded.